CamAndPineapple/Web-Dock/README.md

 or really having many use-cases at all.
 If you find one, please let me know!

-check it out at: http://thecamden.github.io/Web-Dock/
+Check it out at: http://CamAndPineapple.github.io/Web-Dock/